Zichuan-Wang/ScoreOverFlow/README.md

 # Schedule++

 Schedule++ is a multi-platform desktop software that automates the scheduling of public facility usages (e.g., university classrooms).
 Administrators can input a list of events (e.g. class sessions) with their respective time and location requirements.
 The system will assign a room and time slot for each of them while optimizing for these constraints.
 Individual users can also view available rooms and book venues for private events on this platform.
-Additional features include specifying the equipments (e.g. projector) available in a classroom and prioritizing certain user groups (e.g. professors) for room booking.
+Additional features include specifying the facilities (e.g. projectors, desks) available in a classroom and prioritizing certain user groups (e.g. professors) for room booking.
 The software can also potentially add a voice control function for accessibility concerns.
 The system will be a smart and integrated tool for universities and other facility providers.

 ## Implemented Features

 ### Search for rooms

-On the search panel, select the requirements and preferences, including desired room capacity, equipments (e.g. projectors), time slots, building/location preferences and desired room name.
+On the search panel, select the requirements and preferences, including desired room capacity, facilities (e.g. projectors), time slots, building/location preferences and desired room name.
 A list of rooms that match the preference will be shown.

 ### Book rooms